-Energy surveys and audits represent the systematic gathering of information that provides a path for determining the energy performance status of a facility at the time of the survey.
-It should provide a
+Energy surveys and audits represent gathering the systematic of information that provides a path for determining the energy performance status of a facility at the time of the survey.
+It should provide a blueprint for identifying opportunities for energy efficiency improvements.
+Surveys and audits offer a critical point for identifying starting information about energy usage and the O&M procedures that will reduce operating costs for any facility.

 There are several different types of audits, often available through state and local utility efficiency program that can be useful for identifying energy efficiency opportunities.
-Setting audit goals and budgets will help in selecting the most suitable type of audit for the facility.
-The most common types for school and public facilities are:
+Setting audit goals and budgets will